 Fountains also work well if they are raised, including novelty fountains such as those which spin.
 When raising a fountain off the ground you will need to ensure it is 100% secure and is not going to fall over.
 Cylindrical fountains can be gaffa taped to a stake, other fountains should be placed on a wooden platform which is secure and allows the fountain to be taped in place.

 Unlike cakes and candles which shoot projectiles, fountains only emit sparks so they’re a great firework to work with if you want to get even more creative.
-Members of our Fireworks Forum have done all manner of ingenious set-pieces with fountains including building big wheels, putting them on rocking or spinning platforms, or creating huge star shapes, such as shown below:
+Members of my Fireworks Forum have done all manner of ingenious set-pieces with fountains including building big wheels, putting them on rocking or spinning platforms, or creating huge star shapes, such as shown below:

 Setting fountains up on hard ground

 If you are setting up on concrete or tarmac then providing it is flat and level, fountains are generally safe to use without support.
 However it is easy and quick to provide some support anyway just in case of problems.
 Some bricks either side will help keep items in place, or build a wooden frame to which your fountains can be secured.